nokotamustang/OpenGL_and_Vulkan_3D/README.md

         Open the `.bat` files to see the commands used and make use of them in a terminal.
 Extend and edit these as you need.
 Rewrite to `.sh` if you desire.

-        Remember if you add or change source files, you will need to build before compiling.
+        Remember if you add or rename source files, you will need to build before compiling.

     - **_Or_** A direct command line call for a build with GNU Make and Cmake is like this: